Andy Rourke: Death

 On the morning of 19 May 2023, Rourke died from a "lengthy" battle with pancreatic cancer at Memorial Sloan Kettering Cancer Center in New York City.
 He was 59.

 All three of Rourke's former Smiths bandmates paid tribute to him, with Morrissey writing: "He didn't ever know his own power, and nothing that he played had been played by someone else.
 His distinction was so terrific and unconventional and he proved it could be done...I suppose, at the end of it all, we hope to feel that we were valued.
 Andy need not worry about that."
-Johnny Marr describing Rourke as a "beautiful soul by those who knew him and as a supremely gifted musician by music fans", as well as speaking about the early days of their friendship: "We were best friends, going everywhere together [...]
+Johnny Marr described Rourke as a "beautiful soul by those who knew him and as a supremely gifted musician by music fans"; additionally, speaking on the early days of their friendship, he said: "We were best friends, going everywhere together [...]
 When we were fifteen I moved into his house with him and his three brothers and I soon came to realise that my mate was one of those rare people that absolutely no one doesn't like."